altaywtf/bilejack-ai/README.md

 # Bilejack AI

-A native Android app that acts as a two-way SMS relay to communicate with the OpenAI ChatGPT API.
+A native Android app that acts as a two-way SMS relay to communicate with LLM APIs.
 Perfect for enabling AI chat capabilities on dumbphones via SMS.

 ## 🚀 Features

-- **Automatic SMS Processing**: Receives SMS messages and sends them to ChatGPT
+- **Automatic SMS Processing**: Receives SMS messages and sends them to LLM
-- **Smart Response Splitting**: Automatically splits long GPT responses into multiple SMS messages
+- **Smart Response Splitting**: Automatically splits long LLM responses into multiple SMS messages
 - **Background Service**: Runs reliably in the background with foreground service
 - **Message History**: Track all conversations with timestamps and status
 - **Error Handling**: Robust error handling with automatic error SMS responses